 — older books held in our Help Centre: only these are also listed in our Index (see below), indicated by a 9-character Ref-ID in Column C of the P&S List.

 The situation will be regularised once we have unfettered access to our Help Centre again, so that ALL the books can be delivered to Leiston Library, and indexed with ref-ID set to a less confusing common value of "@LEIS-LIB".

 A recent print of the Index has long been available in our Help Centre — and now also on our computers.
 Most resources relate to Suffolk, and probably a half to Alde-Ore Valley communities (which are listed on our Map page), so ...

 we believe our archive of the area is a unique resource that should be widely available.

 The Index is downloadable from the link at the top of our Downloads page.

 The Index is an Excel-type spreadsheet, to simplify maintenance and searches.
-Each physical resource (book, CD, map, whatever) carries a sticky PROPERTY-OF label marked with a structured nine-character reference-id, whilst computer filenames include such a reference-id too.
+Each physical resource (book, CD, map, whatever) most usually carries a sticky PROPERTY-OF label marked with a structured nine-character reference-id, whilst computer filenames include such a reference-id too.